 - Medical expenses left for the family to recover

 - Loss of consortium

 - Loss of support and protection

-- Benefits and wages previously provided by the deceased
+- Income previously provided by the deceased

-Injuries Resulting From Rideshare Accidents
+Injuries Resulting from Rideshare Accidents

 - Broken bones: These injuries can lead to other complications, such as infection if the bone pierces the skin.